Combined Studies MA (General) January 2025 or September 2025 entry

 Course details

-The MA Combined Studies allows you to study in the evenings to work towards a degree.
+The Combined Studies course allows you to study in the evenings to work towards a degree.
 During the course, you will be able to choose from a wide range of subjects based on your interests.

 Over the course of your programme, you will take modules at levels equivalent to first, second and third years of full-time study.
-You will complete a total of 360 credits over the course of your degree (each module is typically worth 20 to 30 credits).
+You will complete a total of 360 credits over the course of your degree.
+Each module is typically worth 20 to 30 credits.

 Within your first 120 credits, you must complete the following subjects at level one: